 Before you leave hospital, ask your doctor or nurse what medications to take or physical activity to do when you go home.
 It is important to follow their instructions to reduce your risk of developing a clot.

 Tell your nurse if you experience any of these symptoms:

-- lots of pain/swelling or redness in your legs or arms - pain in your lungs or chest, or finding it hard to breathe - blood when you cough, as this can be a sign of a blood clot that has travelled to your lungs, which is very dangerous and could cause death.
+- lots of pain/swelling or redness in your legs or arms - pain in your lungs or chest, or finding it hard to breathe - · blood when you cough.